 Sales Budget

 The ﬁrst budget to draft is the sales budget.
 It drives all other budgets, since, generally, all activities and expenditures depend on how many units a company intends to sell in the next period.
-The sales budget contains quantities of output and the resulting reve-
+The sales budget contains quantities of output and the resulting reve